o-murphy/py-ballisticcalc/docs/internals/architecture.md

   Analyze -->|not converged| RidderLoop
 ```

-Note: the search flow uses the same `integrate()` implementation that returns `HitResult`.
+Note: the search flow uses the same `integrate()` implementation that returns [`HitResult`][py_ballisticcalc.trajectory_data.HitResult].
 For parity, both Python and Cython engines use the same search code; the Cython engine provides dense samples while Python orchestrates event detection and root-finding.